IMAN4K/A6lib/README.md

 An `Arduino` library for communicating with Ai-Thinker `A6` GSM modem, It currently supports `ESP8266` and `AVR` architectures and mainly intended for Ai-Thinker `A6` but may possiblly work with other GSM modems supporting standard AT command set (e.g `SIM800`, `SIM900`,...)

 ## Getting Started
-* Download latest lib git version to `libraries` directory
+* Download latest lib git version to `Arduino/libraries` directory
 * Simply include it in your project:
 `#include <A6lib.h>`
 * Create new A6lib object with one the available constructors